 Behind-the-Scenes Mile High Stadium Tour

 Scholars and their families were treated to a behind-the-scenes tour of Denver Broncos Field at Mile High Stadium.
 Pat Tetrick, Denver Broncos director of guest relations, led the tour which featured an opportunity to go onto the field, explore home and visitor locker rooms, visit the broadcast booth and see the control room for ThunderVision!
 The tour was a great opportunity to further connect and for Broncos fans to see the stadium from the perspective of players, media members, and private suite owners!
 It also got everyone on the tour in the mood for football season!
 Thanks to Pat Tetrick and the Denver Broncos organization for this opportunity.

 – Angelique Diaz, 1994 Scholar, and Ted Tidwell

 America’s Musical Journey IMAX show

-Unfortunately, one Boettcher alumni and his spouse were caught in the downpour that occurred as they were supposed to disembark at the museum.
-They remained on the bus took an impromptu tour of the city, reporting that they were amazed at the at the changes in Denver, Aurora and at the Fitzsimmons redevelopment.
+Unfortunately, one Boettcher Alum and his spouse were caught in the downpour that occurred as they were supposed to disembark at the museum.
+They remained on the bus and took an impromptu tour of the city, reporting that they were amazed the changes in Denver, Aurora, and at the Fitzsimmons redevelopment.
 While we certainly missed them, a good time was nonetheless had by all.